Last Updated on August 30, 2024 by Edward Harris

 Important: these specific options do not comply with ACA Legislation, may not cover pre-existing conditions, and are ineligible for federal subsidies.
 Fortunately, the 2.5% household income tax will no longer apply if you choose one of these policies.
 In most states, a short-term plan can be purchased during the Federal Marketplace Open Enrollment period.

 One common example of optional benefits is an enhanced accidental injury benefit that can be added as an inexpensive rider.
 This coverage is often used when there are dependents at home.
 Once the dependents are no longer in the household, you can remove the rider.
 You may even wish to replace it with a rider that better fits your needs, such as a critical illness rider.
 UnitedHealthcare offers many riders to their non-compliant short-term plans.
+Many of the riders will reduce potentially large medical bills.

 HSAs – Compliant And Affordable